Mutual Respect and Tolerance

 When the children try their best and behave in accordance with our TREE values they receive rewards at school.
 This encourages self-esteem and a sense of pride in themselves.
 We invite our parents and carers to celebrate the children’s achievements with us in Well Done Assemblies and at the end of each project at our project celebrations.
 We celebrate children's individual talents in our well done assemblies and at other opportunities in our curriculum.
 Teachers ensure that all children access the curriculum, make excellent progress and achieve their full potential.
 This is achieved by careful planning, teaching and assessment.

 Some children require extra support with their learning or to extend their learning further.
 This is personalised for each individual child through timely and structured interventions.

 The Rule of Law

 The laws in our country keep us all safe and happy.
 The law says that children have to attend school every day.
 By law parents should look after their children and protect them from harm.
-At school all adults have a duty of care to protect all the children and to follow the school’s policies that reflect this.
+At school all adults have a duty of care to protect all the children and to follow the school’s policies that reflect this, including the Prevent Duty.
 Many of our families have a member serving in the armed forces and therefore we ensure that our children have a positive attitude towards the role they play in keeping our country at peace and to ensure the freedom that we have in the western world.
 We do this by celebrating the armed forces at our Red, White and Blue day where parents are invited to come and talk about the jobs they do.
 We have many strategies in place to support our forces families and the children are invited to be part of our Forces Friends Club.